-Although elevated scrutiny does not apply, Amici respectfully submit that very existence and survival," Loving, 388 U.S. at 12, implicates the most compelling governmental interests.
-Texas has every right to resist radical change to the social fabric.
-Even under elevated scrutiny, this Court should decline Plaintiffs'
+Finally, although elevated scrutiny does not apply, Eagle Forum respectfully submits that Arkansas' Marriage Laws readily meet it.
+Altering something "fundamental to our very existence and survival," Loving, 388 U.S. at 12, implicates the most compelling governmental interests.
+Arkansas has every right to resist radical change to the social fabric.
+Even under elevated scrutiny, this Court should decline Plaintiffs' invitation to impose their brave new world on Arkansas.